 When the goal is to improve your site’s visibility, increase traffic and grow revenue, it’s important to have a comprehensive SEO strategy.
 You should have a solid SEO strategy that has a blend of off- and on-page tactics.
 Off-page SEO tactics like link building are still important but no less important than on-page tactics like header tags and properly placed keywords.

-Over the years there has been a shift in the importance of quality content that provides structure, relevance and a great user experience (UX) from turning out lots of content that is not relevant.
+Over the years there has been a shift in the importance of quality content that provides structure, relevance, and a great user experience (UX) from turning out lots of content that is not relevant.

-While header tags are not going to make or break your ranking they still hold some importance.
-In years past it was easy to manipulate tags however search engines have evolved and therefore new tags and new ways of organizing data has entered the arena.
+While header tags are not going to make or break your ranking they certainly still hold some importance.
+In years past, it was easy to manipulate tags.
+But today, search engines are smarter than ever.
+They have evolved and now new tags and new ways of organizing data have entered the arena.

-Using Headers for Structure
+Using Header Tags for Structure

 A great example is to think of header tags as the table of contents in a book:

-● H1 introduces the topic your page is about-- similar to that of a title.
+- H1 introduces the topic your page is about – similar to that of a title.

-● H3s to H6s serve as additional subheadings within each section, like how a book chapter might be split up by multiple sub-topics.
+- H3s to H6s serve as additional subheadings within each section, like how a book chapter might be split up by multiple sub-topics.

 Include Keywords in Your Header Tags

 Google looks at headers to gather context for your page.
 Headers themselves do not have a large impact on SEO however, including keywords can help your ranking.
 This means you should adjust your headers to have keywords but you should not be cramming them in where they do not fit.
+In short?
 Be judicious and not spammy.

 Optimize for Featured Snippets

-● The second is to use subsequent, smaller headings to outline different list items.
+- The second is to use subsequent, smaller headings to outline different list items.
 Google uses these headers to create its own bulleted and numbered list featuring snippet results.

-What is a Title Tag
+What is a Title Tag?